CatalinMS/demo-cicd/README.md

 # Sandbox project
-Demo project to play with ci/cd pipeline
+Demo project to play with ci/cd pipeline.